List of GoBots characters: Bugsie

 Bugsie was one of the names in a word find that had to be solved to win a copy of the Challenge of the Gobots video game from Your Sinclair magazine.

 BuggyMan

-BuggyMan, or simply Buggy, is a Renegade Gobot who turns into a dune buggy.
+BuggyMan is a Renegade Gobot who turns into a dune buggy.
 Some fiction refers to him as "Buggy Boy".

 Animated series

 BuggyMan appeared in the Challenge of the Gobots episode #5, "The Final Conflict" where he was among the Renegades captured on Gobotron.

 BuggyMan appears in "Flight to Earth" episode #44.
 He and Geeper-Creeper chase Scooter and Sparky on Gobotron.